pkienzle/periodictable/README.rst

 This package provides a periodic table of the elements with support for mass, density and xray/neutron scattering information.

-Masses, densities and natural abundances come from the NIST Physics Laboratory, but do not represent a critical evaluation by NIST scientists.

-Neutron scattering calculations use values collected by the Atomic Institute of the Austrian Universities.
-These values do corresponding to those from other packages, though there are some differences depending to the tables used.
-Bound coherent neutron scattering for gold in particular is significantly different from older value: 7.63(6) as measured in 1974 compared to 7.90(7) as measured in 1990.
+Neutron scattering calculations use values collected by the Atomic Institute of the Austrian Universities as they appear in the neutron data booklet, with support for some energy dependent scattering in rare earth elements given by Lynn and Seeger (1990).
 X-ray scattering calculations use a combination of empirical and theoretical values from the LBL Center for X-ray Optics.

-These values differ from those given in other sources such as the International Tables for Crystallography, Volume C, and so may give different results from other packages.
+Tabulated values differ from those given in other sources such as the International Tables for Crystallography, Volume C, and so computed cross sections may give different results from other packages.

+Neutron activation calculations are based on Shleien (1998), with isotopes important to health physics.
+They do not perform a full activation analysis, but instead give a gross estimate of the amount of activation expected for a sample in the beam.

 Install using::